firaaz/OS/README.md

 # To build the program
-cargo rustc -- -C link-arg=-nostartfiles
+- cargo install cargo-xbuild (just once to install the crate)
+- cargo xbuild

 # to run the program
 ./target/debug/os

-- run all of this at the project root
+## *run all of this at the project root*